Building Information Modeling - Complete Guide

 1. 3D Models

 3D models form the foundation of BIM.
 These digital representations of physical and functional characteristics provide a visual understanding of the building or infrastructure.
+If the project has been started in 2D, it is recommended to undergo the 2D to 3D phase to ensure the alignment of all the elements, also called PDF-to-BIM.

 Parametric Design